Sunday, March 31, 2024

 Say, let me think about it

-Take your next step and move on
+Take your next step and keep moving forward

 Morning Prayer